Spring Garden Revival

 Seasonal Mowing Calendar & Weather Coordination for Sudbury's Climate Zone 5b-7a

-Sudbury's climate, classified as USDA Zone 5b-7a, requires a seasonal approach to mowing.
-According to the National Weather Service Boston/Norton, mowing should resume in spring (April-May) after soil thaw, with a frequency of 4-7 days.
-In summer (June-August), raise mowing height by 0.5-1 inch during drought and mow every 5-10 days.
+Sudbury’s climate, classified as USDA Zone 5b-7a, requires a flexible mowing schedule.
+According to the National Weather Service Boston/Norton, mowing should resume in spring (April-May) after the ground thaws, with a 4-7 day frequency.
+In summer (June-August), raise mowing heights by 0.5-1 inch during drought and mow every 5-10 days.
 Fall (September-November) focuses on maintaining optimal heights and coordinating leaf management.
-Avoid mowing on saturated soils, especially after spring snowmelt or Nor'easters, to prevent soil compaction and turf damage.
-Always monitor local weather forecasts for optimal scheduling.
+Avoid mowing on saturated soils, especially after spring snowmelt or Nor’easters, to prevent turf damage and soil compaction.
+Monitoring local weather forecasts is essential for effective scheduling.

 Stormwater Management & MS4 Compliance: Keeping Clippings Out of Sudbury's Storm Drains

-Stormwater management is a critical aspect of lawn care in Sudbury, governed by the MS4 program under the Clean Water Act and the Massachusetts Clean Waters Act (M.G.L. c.
+Stormwater management is a critical aspect of lawn care in Sudbury, governed by MS4 regulations under the Clean Water Act and the Massachusetts Clean Waters Act (M.G.L. c.
 21).
 There is zero tolerance for grass clippings in streets or storm drains, as this can lead to nutrient pollution and blockages.
-Mulch-mowing and immediate cleanup from impervious surfaces are required, providing a 30-40% reduction in stormwater runoff.
-For compliance resources, consult the Massachusetts Department of Environmental Protection and review the MassDEP Stormwater Management Standards.
+Mulch-mowing and immediate cleanup from impervious surfaces are required best practices, providing a 30-40% reduction in runoff.
+For further information on compliance and stormwater standards, consult the MassDEP Stormwater Management Standards and the Massachusetts Department of Environmental Protection.

 Equipment Standards, Safety Protocols & Professional Certification Requirements

 All mowing equipment used in Sudbury must meet OSHA-aligned safety standards, including deadman switches, blade guards, and rollover protection systems (ROPS).
-Operators are required to wear personal protective equipment (PPE) such as safety glasses, hearing protection, and steel-toe boots.
-Before any excavation or edging, notify Dig Safe (811) at least 72 hours in advance (Dig Safe).
+Operators are required to use personal protective equipment (PPE) such as safety glasses, hearing protection, and steel-toe boots.
+Before any excavation or edging, Dig Safe (811) must be notified at least 72 hours in advance (Dig Safe).
 Professional crews should maintain first aid/CPR certification and complete equipment training.
-Maintenance logs must document blade sharpening every 20-25 hours and regular oil changes.
-For safety and enforcement, contact: Sudbury Police Department
+Maintenance logs are essential, with blade sharpening every 20-25 hours and regular oil changes to ensure safe, efficient operation.

 Integrated Turf Management & Environmental Benefits of Proper Mowing Practices